cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-SPOT-HELIOS CMP MAINTENANCE-EN.md

 # Context

-CS Group responsabilities for Software maintenance of CMP SPOT and HELIOS (Post Maintenance Center) are as follows:
+CS Group responsabilities for Software maintenance of CMP Spot and Helios (Post maintenance center) are as follows:
-* bonus on fixed price TMA (project management and quality, technical coordination management of the IT platform, configuration management)
+* Prime on TMA at a fixed price (project management and quality, management of the technical coordination of the IT platform, configuration management)

 ![Main Picture](Project-CNES-SPOT-HELIOS CMP MAINTENANCE-EN pict 1.jpg)

 The features are as follows:
 * Management and implementation of developments
 * Corrective maintenance
-* Daily operations and on-call support in the event of an operational emergency
+* Daily operations and call support in the event of an operational emergency
-* Maintenance, since 2007, of the CCS (Control Center) which is the real-time component of the CMP
+* Maintenance, since 2007, of the CCS (Control Center) which is the real time component of the CMP
 * User training

 # Project implementation

 The project objectives are as follows:
-* Level 3 software maintenance for CMP SPOT and HELIOS
+* Level 3 software maintenance for CMP spots and helios

 The processes for carrying out the project are:
 * V Cycle